squishy-scsi/squishy/docs/install.md

 ### Installing Python

 First off, install `python` and `pip` onto your system if the're not there already.
+It is also recommended to upgrade `pip` if not already to ensure all the steps work as expected.

 ```{eval-rst}
 .. platform-picker::